QRickL/personal-website/README.md

 - [x] Fix rockets and ufos don't fly completely off the screen
 - [x] Compressed images so site loads faster
 - [ ] Static planets to the side
-- [ ] Find a more memorable photo for Arcturus Networks
+- [ ] Find a better photo for Arcturus Networks
 - [x] Find a better photo for VIP lab research
 - [ ] Build more projects so I can add them to the site!!!
+- [ ] Make the icons pretty
+- [ ] Redraw education, technologies header